 My teaching interests are primarily in the field of EU politics, the theory and practice of European integration, and comparative European politics.
 I have also taught research methods to undergraduates.
 I have taught across all undergraduate levels, at MSc level, and have supervised 15 PhD students.
 I am particularly interested in finding new ways of engaging students in the study of EU politics, and with Oxford University Press have published, since 1991, one of the leading and most high-profile edited text books on EU Politics (now in its 3rd edition).

-- Cini, M 2008, Conceptualising Continuing Reform: The Origins of the European Commission's Transparency Initiative.
-Journal of European Public Policy, vol 15 (5)., pp. 743 - 760
+- Cini, M 2008, European Commission reform and the origins of the European Transparency Initiative.
+Journal of European Public Policy, vol 15., pp. 743 - 760

 - Cini, M 2007, From Integration to Integrity: Administrative Ethics and Reform in the European Commission.
 Manchester University Press